Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Introduction

-With the rising interest in sparse statistical modeling, score-based methods seem particularly attractive since various sparse regularization techniques are potentially applicable to them.
-Assuming a given natural ordering among the nodes, \cite{Shojaie10} decomposed DAG estimation into a sequence of $\ell_1$-penalized linear regression problems. \citet{Fu13} recently developed an $\ell_1$-penalized likelihood approach to structure estimation of sparse DAGs from Gaussian data without assuming a given ordering.
-This method has been further generalized to the use of concave penalties by \cite{Aragam14}.
-Other recent developments on penalized DAG estimation include the work of \cite{schmidt2007learning} and \cite{xiang2013lasso}.
-There is also theoretical development on $\ell_0$-penalized estimation of sparse high-dimensional DAGs under a multivariate Gaussian model \citep{geer2013}.
+With the rising interest in sparse statistical modeling, score-based methods seem particularly attractive since various sparse regularization techniques are potentially applicable.
+Assuming a given natural ordering among the nodes, \cite{Shojaie10} decomposed DAG estimation into a sequence of lasso regression problems. \cite{schmidt2006lassoordersearch} and \cite{schmidt2007learning} exploited from a computational perspective the idea of using $\ell_1$ regularization to learn the structure of DAGs. \cite{Fu13} developed an $\ell_1$-penalized likelihood approach to learn the structure of sparse DAGs from Gaussian data without assuming a given ordering.
+This method has been further generalized to the use of concave penalties by \cite{Aragam14}. \cite{han2016estimation} proposed a two-stage adaptive lasso approach for structure estimation of DAGs.
+There are also theoretical developments on $\ell_0$-penalized estimation of high-dimensional DAGs under a multivariate Gaussian model \citep{geer2013}.

-Despite the recent fast developments on sparse regularization methods for learning Gaussian DAGs, a generalization to categorical data is highly nontrivial.
+Despite the recent fast developments on sparse regularization methods for learning Gaussian DAGs, a generalization to discrete data is highly nontrivial.
 First, each node now represents a factor coded by a group of dummy variables.
-In order to select a group of dummy variables together, we need to use the group Lasso penalty instead of penalizing individual coefficients.
-Second, the log-likelihood for categorical data is more complicated than that for Gaussian data, and consequently, development of an algorithm to maximize the penalized log-likelihood becomes much more challenging.
+In order to select a group of dummy variables together, we need to use a group norm penalty instead of penalizing individual coefficients.
+Second, the log-likelihood function for categorical data has more parameters, and development of an algorithm to maximize the penalized log-likelihood becomes much more challenging.
 In this paper, we propose a principled generalization of the penalized likelihood methodology in our previous work \citep{Fu13} to estimate sparse DAGs from categorical data without knowing the ordering among variables.
-Our method may take both observational and interventional data.
-We demonstrate that our penalized estimator can recover a causal network from sufficient interventional data.
-Furthermore, we will present empirical evidence for the application of our method on high-dimensional observational data.
+To reduce the parameter space, we use a multi-logit regression to model the conditional distributions in a discrete Bayesian network.
+A blockwise coordinate descent (CD) algorithm is developed, which may take both observational and interventional data.
+Through extensive comparisons, we demonstrate that our method can outperform many competitors in learning discrete Bayesian networks from interventional data or from high-dimensional ($p>n$) observational data.
+Our algorithm has been implemented in the R package, \texttt{discretecdAlgorithm}, available on CRAN.